-In the Pre-Prep we teach Personal, Social, Health Education as a whole-school approach to underpin children's development as people and because we believe that this also supports their learning capacity.
+In the Pre-Prep we teach Personal, Social, Health and Relationships Education as a whole-school approach to underpin children's development as people and because we believe that this also supports their learning capacity.
 The Jigsaw Programme offers us a comprehensive, carefully thought-through Scheme of Work which brings consistency and progression to our children's learning in this vital curriculum area.
-Jigsaw is sequential, the six puzzles (units) starting at the beginning of the school year change each half term and incorporate key developmental themes.
+Jigsaw is sequential - the six puzzles (units) starting at the beginning of the school year change each half term and incorporate key developmental themes.

-- BM (Being Me in My World) 'Who am I and how do I fit?' - CD (Celebrating Difference) Respect for similarity and difference.
-Anti-bullying and being unique - DG (Dreams and Goals) Aspirations, how to achieve goals and understanding the emotions that go with this - HM (Healthy Me) Being and keeping safe and healthy - · RL (Relationships) Building positive, healthy relationships - CM (Changing Me) Coping positively with change
+- · BM (Being Me in My World) 'Who am I and how do I fit?' - CD (Celebrating Difference) Respect for similarity and difference, anti-bullying and being unique - DG (Dreams and Goals) Aspirations, how to achieve goals and understanding the emotions that go with this - · HM (Healthy Me) Being and keeping safe and healthy - · RL (Relationships) Building positive, healthy relationships - · CM (Changing Me) Coping positively with change

-- · Understand how to be a good friend and respect people's personal space - Respect and value differences between people - · Understand how to care and respect others - · Understand different types of committed relationships - · Understand how to keep healthy through diet, sleep, hygiene and mental wellbeing - · Learn how to cope with feelings and change
+- · understand how to be a good friend and respect people's personal space - · respect and value differences between people - · understand how to care and respect others - understand different types of committed relationships - · understand how to keep healthy through diet, sleep, hygiene and mental wellbeing - know how to cope with feelings and change

-We include the statutory Relationships and Health Education within our whole-school PSHE Programme.
+We include the statutory Relationships and Health Education within our whole-school PSHRE programme.

-Pre-Prep 3(Year 3) Curriculum Handbook 2022 - 2023
+Pre-Prep 3(Year 3) Curriculum Handbook 2023 - 2024